Juno (song): Critical reception

 Mainstream reviews for "Juno" were generally positive.
 Pitchforks Quinn Moreland selected it as a standout on Short n' Sweet.
 Lipshutz ranked "Juno" first among the twelve album tracks; he believed the lyrics are memorable and seem tailor-made for TikTok trends and social media quotes, but it is Carpenter's skillful use of double entendres that truly captivates, showcasing Carpenter's pop expertise delivered with apparent ease.
 Rolling Stone authors believed it contained "a charming pop culture reference for the ages" and showcased that Carpenter's songwriting should not be underestimated.
 Rhian Daly of NME thought Carpenter discovered her niche and "nail[ed]" the song, which he described as a "frothy pop bop".
 Similarly, Clashs Ims Taylor called it one of the album's "bigger bops", on which she went "full coming-of-age", and Pastes Grace Robins-Somerville viewed it as "the most fun and light-hearted addition" to recent pop music about wishing for pregnancy.

 Some critical commentary focused on the sexually charged nature of "Juno".
-Capital's Sam Prance thought it is "horny and romantic and it sounds like a pop classic in the making".
+Capital's Sam Prance thought it was "horny and romantic and it sounds like a pop classic in the making".
 Carl Wilson of Slate believed that it was the "horniest" track on the album.
 Likewise, Peoples Jack Irvin called it "arguably the album's most raunchy song".
 Writing for American Songwriter, Alex Hopper believed that "though she has many sexually charged tracks, few are as committed as this one" and that it was more straightforward than other ones where she uses innuendos.
 In a negative review, Sputnikmusics Sowing thought the sexual lyrics did not feel "fun or flirty, or witty/ironic" and were an example of moments that rendered Short n' Sweet "a weird and uncomfortable listen".
 Isabel Glasgow of Exclaim! believed it was "campy fun" but also "a bit much".

 Commercial performance

 "Juno" debuted at number 22 on the US Billboard Hot 100 issued for September 7, 2024.
 In Canada, the song entered at number 25 on the Canadian Hot 100 issued for the same date.
 In the United Kingdom, it debuted at number 28 on the Official Audio Streaming Chart.
 In Australia, "Juno" entered at number 19.
-The song debuted at number 19 in New Zealand.
+The song debuted at number 19 in New Zealand, where it was sent to contemporary hit radio as a single, only in the country.
 It charted at number 22 on the Billboard Global 200.
 "Juno" also reached national record charts at number 14 in Ireland, number 16 in Singapore, and number 54 in Portugal.

-Following its radio release in New Zealand, "Juno" reached #2 on Recorded Music NZ's Radioscope100 airplay chart in February 2025.
+"Juno" reached number 2 on Recorded Music NZ's Radioscope100 airplay chart in February 2025.